moirahartigan/lets-cook-it/README.md

 ## Scope Plane

 To achieve user and owner’s goals, above are the minimum features to be included in this project.
-Also, **CRUD** Create, Read, Update, and Delete functions are required for this project so these are implemented as a part of essential features.
+Also, **CRUD** Create, Read, Update, and Delete functions are required for this project so these are implemented as a part of the essential features.

-- Simple design Home page that first-time users can recognise the purpose of the website easily.
+- Simple design Home page where first-time users can recognise the purpose of the website easily.
 All the recipes are shown on *Home* page through the use of a caorusel;
 - Register page where users can create an account to add, post and edit and delete recipes
 - Login page where users can log in to the website
 - Logout function that users can log out the website